ramzey1981/codeworld/README.md

 # Codeworld

-This repo will hold all scripts and tools that I have created over time and in some case practice problems to learn new things.
+This repo will be a place holder for learning new tools and languages.
+It will hold test exercises from various places, books, online courses, etc.